socialjusticehackathon/evictionchatbot/README.md

 # What is your organization’s mission?
 Why do you care about this idea?

-Philadelphia Legal Assistance (@philadelphialegalassistance) is a non-profit organization that provides free legal assistance in civil matters to low-income Philadelphia residents.
+[Philadelphia Legal Assistance](https://github.com/philadelphialegalassistance) is a non-profit organization that provides free legal assistance in civil matters to low-income Philadelphia residents.
 Its mission is to enforce and protect the rights of individuals and families by providing accessible, creative and high-quality legal assistance and working collaboratively for systemic change.
 This idea matters because we should make sure that low-income people who have a pressing legal need can get meaningful assistance quickly and conveniently.

 # Can you rank the top three goals of the project?